Google AdSense: Content

+Vignette ads appear when a person leaves a page rather than when a page first loads, so the person does not have to wait for it to load.

 Search

 AdSense for search allows publishers to display ads relating to search terms on their site and receive 51% of the revenue generated from those ads.
 AdSense custom search ads can be displayed either alongside the results from an AdSense Custom Search Engine or alongside internal search results through the use of Custom Search Ads.
 Custom Search Ads are only available to "white-listed" publishers.
 Although the revenue share from AdSense for Search (51%) is lower than from AdSense for Content (68%) higher returns can be achieved due to the potential for higher Click Through Rates.

 Video

 AdSense for video allows publishers with video content (e.g., video hosting websites) to generate revenue using ad placements from Google's extensive advertising network.
 The publisher is able to decide what type of ads are shown with their video inventory.
 Formats available include linear video ads (pre-roll or post-roll), overlay ads that display AdSense text and display ads over the video content, and the TrueView format.
 Publishers can also display companion ads - display ads that run alongside video content outside the player.
 AdSense for video is for publishers running video content within a player and not for YouTube publishers.